Azure/Real-Time-Transactions-Hackathon/README.md

 To run locally and debug using Visual Studio, open the solution file to load the projects and prepare for debugging.

-Before you can start debugging the Function App, make sure the newly created `local.settings.json` file is copied to the output directory.
+Before you can start debugging the `CorePayments.WebAPI` and `CorePayments.WorkerService` projects, make sure the newly created `appsettings.Development.json` files are copied to the output directory in each project.
 To do this, right-click on the file in the Solution Explorer and select `Properties`.
 In the properties window, set the `Copy to Output Directory` property to `Copy always`..

 You are now ready to start debugging the solution locally.
-To do this, press `F5` or select `Debug > Start Debugging` from the menu.
+To do this, you first need to set up multiple startup projects to run when you debug.
+Right-click the solution in Solution Explorer, then select **Configure Startup Projects...**.
+Set `CorePayments.WorkerService` and `CorePayments.WebAPI` to **Start** under Action.
+All others should be set to None.
+When you're ready to debug, press `F5` or select `Debug > Start Debugging` from the menu.

 **NOTE**: With Visual Studio, you can also use alternate ways to manage the secrets and configuration.
-For example, you can use the `Manage User Secrets` option from the context menu of the `CorePayments.FunctionApp` project to open the `secrets.json` file and add the configuration values there.
+For example, you can use the `Manage User Secrets` option from the context menu of the `CorePayments.WebAPI` and `CorePayments.WorkerService` projects to open the `secrets.json` file and add the configuration values there.

 ## Teardown